If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 Fleur wrinkled her nose.
 ‘Just about.’

 He laughed.
 ‘I learnt a whole language over the summer for you.
+And I helped you get a little better with your English, too.
 Are you ever satisfied?’

 ‘You’re perfect.’
 Harry’s hands encircled her waist and his lips brushed her forehead.
 ‘As always.’